gianlucasposito/YOLO-Waste-Detection/README.md

 # YOLO-Waste-Detection

-**YOLO-Waste-Detection** is an end-to-end object-detection project built on the Ultralytics YOLOv8 framework to classify and localize five types of waste—Glass, Metal, Paper, Plastic, and Waste—in images.
+**YOLO-Waste-Detection** is an object-detection project built on the Ultralytics YOLOv8 framework to classify and localize five types of waste,Glass, Metal, Paper, Plastic, and Waste in images.
 It includes:

 - **Data Handling**:
   - Download & unzip dataset from Google Drive